31st Infantry Division (United States): Overseas deployment and demobilization

-The division headquarters, the 61st and 62nd Brigades, the 116th Battalion, and 106th Train Headquarters and Military Police were skeletonized early in November.
-Most of its personnel were transferred to the 2nd Depot Division as replacements, except for a record cadre numbering 10 officers and 102 men.
+The division headquarters, both infantry brigades, the 116th Machine Gun Battalion, and 106th Train Headquarters and Military Police were skeletonized early in November.
+Most of the personnel were transferred to the 2nd Depot Division for processing and reassignment as replacements.
 The 106th Sanitary Train, which had remained at Brest, relocated to Camp de Souge on 25 November, and thence to the American Embarkation Center at Le Mans in December, where it was skeletonized.
 On 27 November, the record cadre and 56th Field Artillery Brigade (without the 106th Trench Mortar Battery) moved to Brest, from which they sailed aboard the USS Manchuria between 9 and 10 December.
 After arriving at Camp Merritt on 20 December, they moved to Camp Gordon on 1 January 1919, where the record cadre and 56th Brigade demobilized on 14 January.

 Elements of the division remained in France for several months longer, however.
 The 106th Supply Train relocated to Camp de Souge on 29 November.
 The 106th Trench Mortar Battery and part of the 106th Sanitary Train sailed on 2 and 15 January, respectively.
 The 106th Field Signal Battalion departed Bordeaux on 18 April, and the last units of the division overseas, the 106th Engineers and 106th Supply Train, returned to the United States on 5 July.

 Interwar period

 Under the National Defense Act of 1920, the 39th Division was allotted to Alabama, Arkansas, Florida, Louisiana, and Mississippi, part of IV Corps, in 1921.
 On 1 July 1923 it was reorganized, less the Arkansas units, and renamed the 31st Division, following the recommendations of a joint board of Regular and Guard officers, due to its allocation to states which raised the 31st Division in World War I. In August 1924, the division, except for the 124th Infantry, conducted squad and platoon level training at Camp McClellan, its designated mobilization training center, due to its troops being relatively inexperienced.
 Its headquarters was organized and Federally recognized on 15 October of that year, stationed at St. Augustine, Florida, under the command of Major General Albert H. Blanding of Florida.
-During the interwar period, the division was organized in accordance with a square organization similar to its World War I structure, although a separate headquarters for Special Troops (Military Police, Signals, Ordnance, and Armor) was created and medical and quartermaster regiments added.
+During the interwar period, the division was organized in accordance with a square organization similar to its World War I structure, although medical and quartermaster regiments and a separate headquarters for special troops (the division headquarters, ordnance, signal, and light tank companies) were added and the division artillery initially lacked a 155 mm howitzer regiment.

+The 141st Field Artillery (75 mm) was initially assigned to the states of Louisiana and Alabama, but was reorganized in 1926 when the Louisiana elements were reorganized as the 167th Separate Battalion, Field Artillery (Horse) and assigned to the 23rd Cavalry Division.
+The regiment, by this time an all-Alabama unit, was redesignated the 117th Field Artillery in 1927, taking the designation of a partially Alabama-organized unit that had served with the 31st Division in World War I. In 1932-1933, the 114th Field Artillery (155 mm howitzer) was organized in Mississippi and assigned to the division.